jjloomis/file-and-folder-management/opening-multiple-finder-windows.md

-# Opening multiple Finder windows
+# Opening Multiple Finder Windows

 To copy a the content of one folder into another folder, you’ll need to open two Finder windows.